mallgroup/mpapi-client-php/doc/VARIANTS.md

  - __energy_label__ (boolean) - identifies the picture as energy label,
  - __information_list__ (boolean) - identifies the picture as information list,

-__promotions__ (array) - promotions data of variant.
+__promotions__ (deprecated) (array) - promotions data of variant.
 Promotion is highlighted on the product list/detail of product.  parameters:
  - __price*__ (number) - promotion price,
  - __from*__ (string, Y-m-d H:i:s) - date and time of promotion start,
  - __to*__ (string, Y-m-d H:i:s) - date and time of promotion end,